Measurements conspire nonlocally to restructure critical quantum states: Overview

 This perturbation favours field configurations in which the replicas are locked together.

 We show that, for weak coupling (small $\mu$) between system and ancillae, the measurement-induced locking of replicas is a relevant perturbation for Luttinger parameter $K<1/2$, and that it is irrelevant for $K>1/2$.
-In particular, we show that for small $\mu$ its scaling dimension is $1-2K$ and independent of $N$.
-This suggests that there is a transition in the behavior of averaged nonlinear correlation functions even for $N \to 1$, i.e. when the contributions from different measurement outcomes are weighted by the Born probabilities $p_m$.
+This criterion is independent of $N$, suggesting that there is a transition in the behavior of averaged nonlinear correlation functions even for $N \to 1$, i.e. when the contributions from different measurement outcomes are weighted by the Born probabilities $p_m$.
 For strong coupling between system and ancillae, we are able to show that for $N=2$ the critical Luttinger parameter remains $K=1/2$.
 The transition at $K=1/2$ has signatures in the power-law decays of averaged nonlinear correlation functions; for $K<1/2$ the density measurements conspire to suppress quantum fluctuations of the density, and correlations of the phase.

-In Sec.~\ref{sec:postselection} we show how this transition can be observed without the need to post-select on random measurement outcomes, and so with modest experimental resources.
+In Sec.~\ref{sec:postselection} we show how this transition can be observed without the need to postselect on random measurement outcomes, and so with modest experimental resources.
 To do this we introduce as probes of the transition cross-correlations between measurement results and classical simulations.
 Provided it is possible to calculate the conditional expectation values $\braket{\ldots}_m$ of interest, these probes allow one to estimate physical quantities having, for example, the structure of the left-hand side of Eq.~\eqref{eq:overviewreplica}.